-See also Section 4.1 on Graduate Studies Forms.
+See also Section 4.1 on the 'Materials: PGR Progression' WebLearn site and Section 4.2 on Graduate Studies Office Forms.

 The University rules stipulate that you must be resident within a 25 mile radius of the city centre for at least 3 terms (1 academic year) before you can submit your MSc thesis.
 The rules also stipulate that the maximum time normally allowed for a student to complete the research and write the thesis is 9 terms (3 academic years).
 The Department, however, aims for MSc students to submit their thesis within 2 years.
 A schedule for keeping to this 2-year timetable is illustrated overleaf under the title A Two-Year MSc by Research Diary.
 We will now consider very briefly each of the two years in turn.